Shopify/grizzly_ber/README.md

 This library implements a TLV-BER parser, used for processing EMV transaction-related data.

 This works differently from OpenSSL::ASN1 in that it does not decode tags (EMV-style).
 The reason that this is importand can be seen when processing a long tag like 9F02 (Amount Authorized in EMV).
 OpenSSL will write it as the TLV-DER tag 82.
 GrizzlyBer maintains the original TLV-BER tag 9F02.
-GrizzlyBer also handles both hex and binary strings cleanly. :)

 ```ruby
 tlv_string = "9F0206000000000612"